craftcms/docs/docs/5.x/reference/field-types/json.md

 The JSON field returns an instance of <craft5:craft\fields\data\JsonData>, which has a handful of helpful features for interacting with the deserialized data.

-Directly outputting the field’s value serializes it back to JSON:
+Directly outputting the field’s value serializes it back to a JSON string:

 ::: code
 ```twig Template